cstashko/STIFMaps/README.md

 -**trained_models**: 25 completed, trained models for use with STIFMaps.ipynb to predict elasticity values on an unknown tissue
 -**output**: Statistics regarding the training and accuracy for the trained models

-To reproduce manuscript results, the Jupyter notebook used for building the neural networks is available via [network_training.ipynb](./network_training.ipynb).
+To reproduce manuscript results, the Jupyter notebook used for building and training the neural networks is available via [network_training.ipynb](./network_training.ipynb).
 As inputs, the Jupyter notebook needs the elasticity values contained in 'stiffnesses.csv' as well as the image files from 'raw_squares'.

 ## License